kasperbaago/AndroidJSONHandler/README.md

-<h1>Android Ajax Handler</h1>
+<h1>Android JSON Handler</h1>
 ====================

 <h2>Introduction:</h2>
 <p>
-Android Ajax Handler is a library for Android, which make it easy to communicate with JSON apies on webservers. <br/>
+Android json Handler is a library for Android, which make it easy to communicate with JSON apies on webservers. <br/>
 The library extends the AsyncTask Android class, so it will work asyncrinisly with your code and not stop the whole exicution of your program.<br/>
 You can self define the different dialog messages, using different methods in the the class.<br/>
 The class is somehting I have written for own use, so don't expect it to be perfectly written an documentet :)